ltrgoddard/thesis/temp.markdown

-‘\[t\]his lecture, originally given in the Faculty of English at Cambridge University in around the late 1970s-early 1980s, has been more recently (2015) somewhat extended, though its main arguments have not been altered and its references have not been updated.’[^441] Here, Prynne offers an exemplary technical reading of Shakespeare’s poem, drawing on extensive research into the early modern understanding of horticultural grafting—the artificial attachment of a fresh shoot or ’scion’ from one plant to the ‘stock’ of another—to provide a new interpretation of the sonnet’s final two lines, ‘And all in war with Time for loue of you | As he takes from you, I ingraft you new.’[^442] Beginning with a discussion of the soul, Prynne notes that ‘the apparently generalising usage of “thing” in line one \[’When I consider euery thing that growes’\] disguis\[es\] the decisive recognition that, while men and plants are alike technically *things that grow*, the difference is that man’s soul traditionally does not grow but is the immortal part immune to physical time.’[^443] The grafting operation desired by Shakespeare’s speaker is therefore aberrant from what Prynne presents as the conventional Christian perspective, seeking to prolong the life of the body rather than that of the soul.
+‘\[t\]his lecture, originally given in the Faculty of English at Cambridge University in around the late 1970s-early 1980s, has been more recently (2015) somewhat extended, though its main arguments have not been altered and its references have not been updated.’[^440] Here, Prynne offers an exemplary technical reading of Shakespeare’s poem, drawing on extensive research into the early modern understanding of horticultural grafting—the artificial attachment of a fresh shoot or ‘scion’ from one plant to the ‘stock’ of another—to provide a new interpretation of the sonnet’s final two lines, ‘And all in war with Time for loue of you | As he takes from you, I ingraft you new.’[^441] Beginning with a discussion of the soul, Prynne notes that ‘the apparently generalising usage of “thing” in line one \[‘When I consider euery thing that growes’\] disguis\[es\] the decisive recognition that, while men and plants are alike technically *things that grow*, the difference is that man’s soul traditionally does not grow but is the immortal part immune to physical time.’[^442] The grafting operation desired by Shakespeare’s speaker is therefore aberrant from what Prynne presents as the conventional Christian perspective, seeking to prolong the life of the body rather than that of the soul.
 The technicalities of